What is a volcano?

 When magma travels up through a volcano’s vent, bubbles of gas also appear.
 All the gas builds up pressure, which causes the magma to explode out of the volcano.
 When magma is thin, the gas bubbles can rise and pop easily – volcanoes located over thin magma don’t have very large explosions.
 When magma is thick, the gas bubbles get trapped and the pressure builds up so much that the explosion shoots high up into the air.
 If magma cools down as it rushes up the vent, it will come out as rock or ash.

-Volcanoes can be very dangerous.
+Volcanoes can be very dangerous; some of the worst natural dissters in human history have been caused by erupting volcanoes.
 Lava flowing out of volcanoes can burn and destroy anything in its path, and ash can be so thick in the air that it’s hard to breathe.
 Earthquakes can happen when a volcano erupts, causing very large waves called tsunamis.
-If gasses and ash get into the atmosphere, it can even change the weather by causing thunderstorms and cool temperatures.
+If gases and ash get into the atmosphere, it can even change the weather by causing thunderstorms and cool temperatures.

 The Earth’s surface is made up of lots of pieces called tectonic plates.
 These plates can slide against each other, which lets magma from underneath squeeze up through the cracks.
 When tectonic plates move, it also causes earthquakes.
 Most volcanoes are located along the edges of tectonic plates, especially around the Pacific Ocean – this is called the Pacific Ring of Fire.